unstoppabledomains/dev-docs/reverse-resolution/integration-guides/smart-contracts.md

 ## Step 3: Retrieve the Reverse Record

-The UNS contract has a `reverseOf()` method that takes in a wallet address and returns the namehash of the domain that has configured reverse resolution to that address.
+The UNS contract has a `reverseOf()` method that takes in a wallet address and returns the namehash of the domain that has configured Reverse Resolution to that address.

 <figure>